Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Numerical Experiments

-Similar to the previous experiment, here also we look at the remaining assumptions for backward stability of the AIRGA algorithm (see Theorem \ref{Tm_Stability}).
-For all expansion points, $L(s)$ is invertible and $\|L(s)^{-1}\|_{H_\infty}$ is less than one.
-E.g., for the initial set of expansion points, $\|L(s)^{-1}\|_{H_\infty}$ is $6.46 \times 10^{-01}$.
-Finally, $\|Z\|_2$, at the end of the first AIRGA iteration, for the RCG stopping tolerance of $10^{-08}$ and $10^{-10}$ is $8.6 \times 10^{-01}$ and $3.3 \times 10^{-01}$, respectively, both of which are also less than one.
+{Next, again, we analyze the assumptions (c) and (d) of Theorem 2}.
+For all expansion points, $A(s)$ is invertible and $\|A(s)^{-1}\|_{H_\infty}$ is less than one.
+E.g., for the initial set of expansion points, $\|A(s)^{-1}\|_{H_\infty}$ is $6.46 \times 10^{-01}$.
+Finally, $\|Z\|_2$, at the end of the first AIRGA iteration, for the RCG stopping tolerance of $10^{-08}$ and $10^{-10}$ is $8.6 \times 10^{-01}$ and $3.3 \times 10^{-01}$, respectively, both of which are also less than one \footnote{{ Our ${\mathbf{X}}$ while solving (\ref{eq:Orth_X}) using (\ref{eq:Z_svd}) is rank deficient (10 instead of 12) but that does not affect our computations.}}.
 These values are less than one at the end of all the other AIRGA iterations as well.

 The condition number for this problem, as defined in (\ref{eq:cond_num_prob}), is $5.15 \times 10^{09}$.
 This shows that the Gyroscope model is ill-conditioned.
+As earlier, we use the basic ICHOL preconditioner, which helps to reduce the amount of ill-conditioning but does not completely eliminated it.
+If needed, we can use a more advanced preconditioner.

-Accuracy of the reduced system is proportional to the condition number $\kappa\left(H(s)\right)$ and the perturbation $\|Z\|$ (see (28)).
-Since, the condition number here is high, we get a less accurate reduced system.
+Accuracy of the reduced system is proportional to the condition number $\kappa\left(H(s)\right)$ and the perturbation $\|Z\|$ (see \eqref{eq:back_stab}).
+Since, the condition number here {still remain} high, we get a less accurate reduced system.
 However, this is still a good problem for us since we want to demonstrate that the reduction in perturbation (linked to linear solver stopping tolerance) improves accuracy.
 High condition number spoils the accuracy equally for both the RCG stopping tolerances ($10^{-08}$ and $10^{-10}$).
 The accuracy results are given in Table \ref{Tab:accur_anal_17_1K}.
 It is again evident that we get a more accurate reduced system as we solve the linear systems more accurately.

-Here also, we do some other analysis corresponding to (\ref{delta_K_norm}), i.e. relation between the perturbation and the stopping tolerance.
-From Table \ref{Tab:pertu_anal_17_1K}, we demonstrate that $||X^T(XX^T)^{-1}||_f$ is less sensitive to the accuracy to which we solve the linear systems.
-Again, we notice from this table that as we reduce the stopping tolerance of RCG from $10^{-08}$ to $10^{-10}$, $||X^T(XX^T)^{-1}||_f$ stays almost the same.
-For this model also, behaviour of $||\eta||_f$ is same as for the previous problem.